WDI-SEA/react-development-course-materials/06-Redux-React-Hooks/01-intro-to-redux-lecture.md

 _One central store holds the entire state of the application._ Every component can access state without passing down props from one component to another.

-### How you ask?!
+### But, how you ask?!

 * **Actions:** Actions are _events_.
 They are the only way you can send information from your app to your Redux Store.
-This data can sent is typically based on UI events, API calls, and/or event handlers.
+This data sent is typically based on UI events, API calls, and/or event handlers.

 * **Reducers:** Reducers are _pure functions_ that take the current state of an app, complete an action and then return a new state.

 * **Store:** The store simply _stores the application state_.

+(I will create graphic for here too...)

 <aside class="notes">

 **Talking Points**:

+* Fist of 5 on actions, reducers, and store.
+* If you have a whiteboard app, or whiteboard near, draw out and talk through this transaction.
+* Ask an individual how they think this system would benefit a complicated application (spoiler alert, it's the next slide!)

 </aside>

 ---

-## Redux Benefits
+## Key Redux Benefits

 * **Redux provides predictable state**